Dodo

 Volunteer profile

-We believe that the volunteer would get more out of their volunteer period with some time in higher education already, but that is not a must, as there are also more practical tasks that the volunteer could work with, like building and maintenance of the urban gardening centre.
+We believe that the volunteer would get more out of their volunteer period with some time in higher education already, but that is not a must, as there are also more practical tasks that the volunteer could work with, like building and maintenance of the urban gardening center.
 All Dodo’s communication is in both English and Finnish, which makes it easy for a person knowledgeable in English to take part in all activities.
 The bilingual communication can also help the volunteer to learn some Finnish.

 A former volunteer shares her experience !